deepflowio/deepflow/agent/src/ebpf/README.md

 ## TLS/SSL Tracing

-Currently only for Golang programs.
+Currently only for Golang programs and openssl.

 Use eBPF user-space probes (uprobes), set up on the Golang application's TLS API.